ktd2054/Projects/SOC LAB/Practical Labs/warzone.md

 <img width="1390" height="650" alt="image" src="https://github.com/user-attachments/assets/e4dfb707-9a12-4e6c-80cb-43f56b004dfe" />

 Let's look at the available logfiles first to see what kind of data artefact we could have.
-Type <i> count() by _path | sort -r in the search bar to find out istinct type of log files that we can rely on. (note*: to learn about the tools that we are using please follow the link unser your tools section.)
+Type <b><i> count() by _path | sort -r </i></b> in the search bar to find out istinct type of log files that we can rely on. (note*: to learn about the tools that we are using please follow the link unser your tools section.)